Annual Dissertation Award

 - not include any information identifying the author, institution, advisor, or dissertation committee members.
 The file name should also omit any identifying information.
 We recommend using the title of the dissertation as the name of the file.

 - Summaries that do not meet these criteria will not be considered.

 - Based on the summaries, the Award Committee will select 3 finalists.
-Each finalist will then be asked to send a file with the full dissertation to Ozlem Ayduk, who will forward it to committee members.
+Each finalist will then be asked to send a file with the full dissertation to the Executive Officer, who will forward it to committee members.

 - Once the Committee has selected the Award recipient, all nominees will be informed of the outcome.
-The names of finalists and the Award recipient will be announced to the membership at the 2018 meeting, October 4-6, in Seattle, Washington.
+The names of finalists and the Award recipient will be announced to the membership at the 2019 meeting, October 17-19, in Toronto.
 The winner will be asked to give a presentation of the dissertation work during an awards lunch.

 CLICK HERE to nominate a 2018 Ph.D. recipient for the SESP Dissertation Award.